 E2 provides a turnkey approach to our DSR service.
 In outline, this comprises:

-In order to discuss the potential for your organisation to enter into a DCR programme, please contact us.
+In order to discuss the potential for your organisation to enter into a DSR programme, please contact us.